EminGunSirer (EGS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 EminGunSirer Historical Price

-According to the latest data gathered on EminGunSirer live price page, the current price of EminGunSirer is 0.079164USD.
-The circulating supply of EminGunSirer(EGS) is 62.16K EGS , giving it a market capitalization of $4.92K.
+According to the latest data gathered on EminGunSirer live price page, the current price of EminGunSirer is 0.080382USD.
+The circulating supply of EminGunSirer(EGS) is 62.16K EGS , giving it a market capitalization of $5.00K.

 The EminGunSirer Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EGS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.